dannylessio/auto-build-OpenRTK/README.md

   ```
   <br>
 - Hope, and take a long coffee.

-- If the compilation process is done with no errors, you can proceed with the [step 3](http://wiki.openrtk.org/index.php/Main_Page#Step_3_-_Running_the_HelloWorld_application) of the official wiki for running an HelloWorld application.
+- If you see the "RTK Hello World!" string, all is working fine and the compilation process is done.